PartialVolume/shredos.x86_64/README.md

 Do note that loading a configuration should typically be the last step before `make`.

-> **The hybrid ISOs unite most functionality of all other formats:**
+> **The hybrid ISOs offer the most flexibility over the other formats:**
 >
 >- are BIOS and UEFI bootable
 >- can both be written to CD/DVD-ROM and USB flash drives
+>- use ISOLINUX in BIOS for better compliance with very old systems
->- have a writeable partition (when written to a USB flash drive)
+>- **but** do not have a writeable partition for PDFs/configurations
->- **but** do not allow customization of GRUB (for `autonuke`, ...)
 >
+> Some tools such as Rufus offer an "ISO-Mode", which enable such a writeable
+> partition (at burn-time).
+But this is not something that can be added to the
+> ISO on the distribution side (at build-time), as it would break the hybrid
+> functionality and standards that are needed for burning the ISO to CD/DVD-ROM.
+>
 >The **legacy** ISOs work in BIOS and UEFI, but only burned to CD/DVD-ROM.

 #### Building multiple configurations:

-Generally, when building multiple configurations of the above on the same architecture, you only need to ensure that `make` and `make grub2-reconfigure` are run between any two configurations.
-The same applies to any other package whose configuration has changed, adding corresponding `<package>-reconfigure` steps.
-A `make clean` step is not usually required unless you have made significant changes to the project, which should save time with such builds.
+Generally, when building multiple configurations of the above on the same architecture, you only need to ensure that `make grub2-reconfigure` (and eventually `make`) are run between any two configurations.
+The same applies to any other package whose configuration has changed, adding corresponding `<package>-reconfigure` steps, before the eventual `make`.
+A `make clean` step is not usually required unless you have made significant changes to the project, which should save time for such builds between same-architecture configurations.

 For two configurations targeting different architectures, a full `make clean` is always required when switching between them, plan time for this (takes long).